 houses that have had their permitted development rights removed by a condition on a previous planning permission.
 For example, this can be the case for houses that have been built in the last 30-40 years.
 You can see if any restrictive conditions apply by checking the planning history decision notices of your property, or the larger development of which your property forms a part, on the Public Access system.

 From 30 May 2013 to 30 May 2019, householders are allowed to build larger single storey rear extensions than would normally be allowed under permitted development rights.
 These extensions are subject to a neighbour consultation process.
-You need to notify us, by completing this form, of the work you wish to carry out and must wait for us to give you approval before starting the work.
+You need to notify us, by completing the Notification of Home Extension form, of the work you wish to carry out and must wait for us to give you approval before starting the work.
 You may find it useful to read the Guidance Note on completing the form, which also contains further information about the scheme in general.

 This extended permitted development does not apply to houses which are located within a conservation area.